Attackers are Stronger Now

 - APIs – API protocols can be polymorphic as well, and as such, prevent malicious actors from masquerading as legitimate parties or man in the middle attacks.

-- Databases – Database structures can be polymorphic too, so only trusted parties can be aware of a dynamic DB scheme and others cannot.
+- Databases – Database structures can be polymorphic too, so only trusted parties could be aware of a dynamic DB scheme and others cannot.